-\textit{Kinetic-Limited Experiments.}-- We begin our analysis with ELMy NSTX discharge 139047, showing that its pedestal profiles are kinetic-limited (rather than ideal-limited) using local $s-\alpha$ gyrokinetic and ideal-ballooning analysis at 3 radial pedestal locations. $s-\alpha$ analysis perturbs the magnetic shear $s = (r/q)(dq/dr)$ and normalized pressure gradient $\alpha = - q^2 R (d \beta/ d r)$ on a flux surface while varying the local geometry \cite{Greene1981}.
-Here, $r$ is the minor radial coordinate, $q$ is the safety factor, $R$ is the major radius, and $\beta = 8 \pi p / B^2$.
+\textit{Kinetic-Limited Experiments.}-- We begin our analysis with ELMy NSTX discharge 139047, showing that its pedestal profiles are kinetic-limited (rather than ideal-limited) using local $s-\alpha$ gyrokinetic and ideal-ballooning analysis at 3 radial pedestal locations. $s-\alpha$ analysis perturbs the magnetic shear $s = (r/q)(dq/dr)$ and normalized pressure gradient $\alpha = (2/\pi c^2)(\partial V / \partial \psi) \sqrt{V/(2\pi^2 R_0)} (dp/d\psi)$ on a flux surface while varying the local geometry self-consistently \cite{Greene1981}.
+We emphasize that this $s-\alpha$ analysis uses realistic geometry and not the shifted-circle approximation in \cite{Connor1978}.
+Here, $r$ is the minor radial coordinate, $q$ is the safety factor, $c$ is the speed of light, $V$ is the volume, $R_0$ is the major radius, and $p$ is the pressure.
 For the $s-\alpha$ scan in \Cref{fig:one}, we vary temperature and density gradients by the same factor.
 Shown in \Cref{fig:one}(a)-(c), in order of increasing pedestal radial fraction,

 we plot the fastest growing gyrokinetic mode for binormal wavenumber $k_y = 0.18/\rho_i$ where the deuterium gyroradius is $\rho_i = \sqrt{T_e / m_i \Omega_i^2}$, $\psi_N$ is the normalized poloidal flux, which is 0 at the axis, $1$ at the edge, and $\psi_{\mathrm{ped}}$ at the pedestal top.
 Using an automated `fingerprints' \cite{Kotschenreuther2019} gyrokinetic mode identifier summarized in \Cref{tab:tab1}, we determine that the fastest growing mode at the pedestal top $\overline{\Delta} = 1/12$ (\Cref{fig:one}(a)) is a microtearing mode (MTM) \cite{Drake1980,Hardman2022}, typical of ELMy pedestals \cite{Dickinson2012}.
-In the pedestal half-width $\overline{\Delta} \in [1/4 - 3/4] $, \Cref{fig:one}(b) and (c) show the equilibrium is marginally unstable to kinetic-ballooning modes (KBMs) \cite{Tang1980,Aleynikova2018}, with MTMs and impurity-gradient-driven ion-scale tearing modes dominating at lower $\alpha$ values.
+In the pedestal half-width $\overline{\Delta} \in [1/4 - 3/4] $, \Cref{fig:one}(b) and (c) show the equilibrium is marginally unstable to KBMs \cite{Tang1980,Aleynikova2018}, with MTMs and impurity-gradient-driven ion-scale tearing modes dominating at lower $\alpha$ values.
 Strikingly, each flux surface in \Cref{fig:one}(a)-(c) is experimentally far below the ideal-ballooning stability boundary, evidence that the KBM clamps the pedestal profiles.
 KBM is a compelling candidate for limiting pressure profiles as it transports through both particle and energy channels, $D_s / \chi_s \sim 1$, where $D_s$ and $\chi_s$ are particle and heat turbulent diffusivities.